Enchanted Mesa

 Enchanted Mesa is a sandstone butte in Cibola County, New Mexico, United States, about 2.5 mi northeast of the pueblo of Acoma.
-It is called Mesa Encantada in Spanish and Katzimo or Kadzima in Keresan.
+It is called Mesa Encantada in Spanish and Katzimo or Kadzima in Keres.
 Acoma tradition says that Enchanted Mesa was the home of the Acoma people until a severe storm and landslide destroyed the only approach.
 There are no longer any ruins on the flat top.
 The butte is 430 ft high, 1250 ft long and only 400 ft ft wide, at its widest.
 The elevation at the top is 6643 ft.